MAC’s Mission Statement:

-Fiscal Year July 1, 2015-June 30, 2016 (Our Sweet Sixteen!)
+Fiscal Year July 1, 2021 to June 30, 2022

 MAC’s History and Goals

 Created in February 2000, MAC has worked hard over the years at forming alliances and developing programs in various areas of animal welfare, all with an eye toward improving the lives of our companion animal friends.
-Since its inception, MAC has provided a forum to network, collaborate and learn.
-MAC has acted as a facilitator to foster ideas, develop expertise, and generate support for animal welfare activities – all in an effort to provide “animal people” a way to promote their ideas and receive support as they carry out their programs and projects.
+Since its inception, MAC has provided a forum to network, collaborate, and learn.
+MAC has acted as a facilitator to foster ideas, develop expertise, and generate support for animal welfare activities – in an effort to provide “animal people” with a way to promote their ideas and receive support as they carry out their programs and projects.
 While there is certainly much more to work on, MAC has a bright future as we look forward to tackling more and more issues as a united front.

 AniMatch began as a MAC task force and has become a permanent MAC program.
 AniMatch was created in 2007 when there was a growing belief that there was a shortage of adoptable dogs in Massachusetts.
 Because of this belief, over the previous two decades, some animal welfare organizations had been importing both puppies and adult dogs from out of state for adoption in Massachusetts.
-While this practice was saving the lives of out-of-state animals, the AniMatch team saw that there were still adoptable dogs in Massachusetts that were languishing in shelters and pounds, simply because of a lack of resources and exposure in their communities.
-They hypothesized that if Massachusetts dogs were provided with resources similar to those given to imported dogs, they would also have a chance at finding their “forever homes.”
+While this practice was saving the lives of out-of-state animals, the AniMatch team saw that there were still adoptable dogs in Massachusetts that were languishing in shelters and municipal shelters, simply because of a lack of resources and exposure in their communities.
+They hypothesized that if Massachusetts dogs were provided with resources similar to those given to imported dogs, they would also have a chance at finding their new family.
 AniMatch was created as a system to support the intrastate evaluation and transfer of pets, affording these forgotten dogs that opportunity, as reflected in its tagline, “Linking Shelter Resources to Save Local Animals.”

 AniMatch provides Canine Body Language and Behavior Observation training for participating organizations and volunteers considering becoming part of AniMatch.
 The goal is to enable participating organizations and volunteers to use the same standardized, objective criteria when posting available dogs on AniMatch’s database.
-When working with cats, AniMatch utilizes a succinct feline behavior observation that provides a snapshot of a cat’s behaviors.
+When working with cats, AniMatch utilizes a succinct behavior observation (“Feline Personality”) form that provides a snapshot of a cat’s behaviors.
 These processes allow organizations to make realistic decisions regarding their ability to help a particular dog or cat.